Your search did not match any results.

 Field service management touches every part of the field operation, including:

 Field service management isn’t what it used to be.
 As field service continues to evolve, it encompasses more lines of work, making field service management more challenging.

 Even the workday itself continues to change.
 Managing technicians in the field was a much simpler process when it only encompassed those who worked 9-to-5, everyone was full-time, and administrators could keep track of schedules on pen and paper, desktop calendars, or simple spreadsheets.

 These days, a field service operation commonly includes a blended workforce, with full-time employees, part-time employees, and contractors working independent schedules.
 This adds a layer of complexity when trying to schedule appointments and effectively manage mobile workers' needs—and customers.

-Because field service management requires balancing so many essential operations, many companies turn to field service management (FSM) software to stay ahead of the curve.
+Because field service management (PDF) requires balancing so many essential operations, many companies turn to field service management (FSM) software to stay ahead of the curve.
 FSM software and mobile apps streamline communication, scheduling, dispatching, and general information-sharing between field workers and the back office.

 FSM software needs dynamic functionality—like real-time communication with field employees plus trigger-based scheduling and dispatching for new assignments—to keep up with the shifting landscape of field service.